netgrif/petriflow/docs/tutorials/helloWorld.md

     <img src="_media/helloWorld/12.png">
 </p>

 In the window, we can start type the code that is supposed to be executed, when the task is finished.
 The code uses the Petriflow language based on Groovy.
 Let’s firstly declare all the datafields we want to interact with in this action.
-For us it’s name, surname and greetings.
+For us it is name, surname and greetings.

 <p align="center">
     <img src="_media/helloWorld/13.png">